 You are here

-In the course of CHRIS ISAAK’s career, he has released nine extraordinary albums, twelve singles, been nominated for two Grammy awards, acted in several motion pictures, and starred in his own critically acclaimed TV series.
+In the course of Chris Isaak's career, he has released nine extraordinary albums, twelve singles, been nominated for two Grammy awards, acted in several motion pictures and starred in his own critically acclaimed TV series.
 His legendary shows with his longtime band Silvertone have entertained tens of thousands of people for over two decades.
 Even his hair has its own fan club.
-And yet, this highly praised platinum-selling artist had never released a greatest hits album… until 2006.
+And yet, this highly praised herald platinum-selling artist has never released a greatest hits album.

 Good stuff.
-That’s typical Isaak self-deprecation – it’s much more than good stuff.
-Best Of Chris Isaak (2006) – the CD and accompanying DVD, which features 18 video clips by such esteemed directors as Gus Van Sant, Bruce Weber, Herb Ritts, Mary Lambert, and Jean-Baptiste Mondino – take listeners on a gratifying musical journey through the Stockton, California native’s two-decade career, showcasing his stellar songwriting; smooth, dusky baritone (and tender falsetto that will alert your dog); and effortless brand of stylish retro-cool.
+That’s typical Isaak self-deprecation— it’s much more than good stuff.
+Best Of Chris Isaak—the CD and accompanying DVD, which features 18 video clips by such esteemed directors as Gus Van Sant, Bruce Weber, Herb Ritts, Mary Lambert and Jean-Baptiste Mondino—take listeners on a gratifying musical journey through the Stockton, Calif., native’s two-decade career, showcasing his stellar songwriting; smooth, dusky baritone (and tender falsetto that will alert your dog); and effortless brand of stylish retro-cool.

 “What a sweet guy Roy was,” Isaak says.
 “We opened for him one time and after the show I said to him, ‘I don’t know if I write hits or not,’ and he said, ‘You write hits, you just don’t know it.’
 It was exactly what I needed to hear at the time to keep me going for another year.”